RayChimera/configs/README.md

 > Use headings list to quickly jump to the section you need, Luke!

-## Ideas
+## Informational

-1. Make symlinks to configs in the repo instead of copying files for easier sync between computers in the future
-2. Turn it into a *bash* script

-## Common shortcuts
+### Common shortcuts

 * :white_check_mark: - My default option for a tool where multiple options are available
 * No checkmark - backup option for a tool (I consider switching to it probably or legacy tool).
 I shouldn't install it if I'm not sure I want to switch right now

+### Basic ideas

+1. Install via OS package managers (not *Flatpak* or *Snap*, god forbid) if possible
+1. Copy only things that are necessary

+### Ideas for improvement

+1. Make symlinks to configs in the repo instead of copying files for easier sync between computers in the future
+2. Turn it into a *bash* script

 ## Basics